This page is always under active construction. If you have questions please see our University Archives page.

 Gold medal piano award, 1950.

 Graduate Studies at Temple University and Julliard School of Music Pianist and organist; performances and recordings with John Coltrane, Clark Terry, Lionel Hampton, James Moody, Red Rodney, Grover Washington, Jr., Sonny Stitt, Roland Kirk, Al Cohn, Donald Byrd, and Ben Webster.
-Included in A Century of Greatness; A Tribute to the Outstanding African-American Philadelphians of The Twentieth Century.
+Included in A Century of Greatness: the Urban League of Philadelphia's Tribute to the Outstanding African-American Philadelphians of the Twentieth Century.
 Search the UArts library catalog for Trudy Pitts.

 Henry C. Pitz